deso-protocol/deso-examples-react/README.md

 Finally, use the examples found in this repo to help you build social features for your application using the [DeSo blockchain](https://deso.com)

-Also note, the emphasis here is own demonstrating how to use the identity library, not UI/UX.
+Also note, the emphasis here is on demonstrating how to use the identity library, not UI/UX.
 The UI for this app is _ugly_.
 Do not copy it :)

 ## Questions